menu icon

 • Maple Syrup - You'll use maple syrup both in the peaches and in the crisp topping for an unrefined, delicious sweetener.

 • Cornstarch - Ripe peaches are JUICY, which is beautiful for the taste buds but can make for a runny pie or crisp.
 A little cornstarch will thicken up that peach juice.
-Arrowroot starch or even a bit of flour would work as well!
+Tapioca starch is my other go-to (which I use in my apple crisp with oats recipe), or even a bit of flour would work.

 • Butter - Similar to pie/scones, your butter must be cold to get the right texture for crisp topping!
 Cold butter is how you'll get those large and lovely pebbles of flour, oats, and maple syrup.